nuvallo/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   The Dom is an object representation of the html elements of a webpage.

 2. What is an event?
+   Interactions the user has within a webpage.

 3. What is an event listener?
+   Listens for a specific event (Example: 'click') to occur to run a callback function.

 4. Why would we convert a NodeList into an Array?
+   To iterate over the data and use methods such as .forEach().

 5. What is a component?
+   Made up of HTML, CSS, and JavaScript in a reusable way.

 ### Git Set up